-- Being Hardworking – being able to use business models and theories to analyse business behaviour in their preparation for academic examinations and the production of assignments.
+- Being Hard working – being able to use business models and theories to analyse business behaviour in their preparation for academic examinations and the production of assignments.
 We also encourage students to undertake their own further reading and viewing of business related issues.

 - Being Reflective – understanding how business behaviour impacts upon them as individuals and society as a whole in the real world

 - Being Inspirational – being prepared to challenge examples of real business behaviour in relation to “profits, people and planet” and using their business knowledge to inform their behaviour now, in the future as consumers and when making career choices